 Are you interested in becoming a volunteer firefighter or EMT?
 All training is paid by the Village.

-Contact the Office of the Fire Chief at (440) 926-2075 or email Chief Randy Kimbro email@example.com for more information.
+To contact the Office of Fire Chief Glen Thompson call (440) 926-2075 or email Chief Thompson for more information email@example.com .

 The goal of the Grafton Village Fire Prevention Bureau is reducing fire loss to preserve and enhance the quality of life for the citizens of community through the implementation of a comprehensive fire and hazard prevention program.